-Pets are not permitted at Paniolo Hale unless you have prior approval to bring a service animal.
+Pets are not permitted at Paniolo Hale.
+Service animals are permitted.
 Please contact the Resident Manager at firstname.lastname@example.org prior to your arrival regarding your service animal.
 The Assistance Animal Policy can be found HERE.

 There is NO life guard at the Paniolo Hale swimming pool.
 Children must be accompanied by an adult residing in your unit.
 Pool hours and pool rules are posted at the pool.